challet/MooPlay/README.md

 The subtitles are loaded through **MooPlay.Subtitle.Parser.SubRip** performing an ajax request.
 They will be then displayed in the *subtitles_container* element and synchronized with the current position of the video.

 **MooPlay.Subtitle.Player** can have a third argument as a hash options.
-You could specifiy your own *onDisplay* and *onDispose* callbacks functions.
-The both of them will received 3 arguments :
+In which could specifiy your own *onDisplay* and *onDispose* callbacks functions.
+When called, the both of them will received 3 arguments :

 * *the element to be displayed*
 * *the container* as specified at initialization